 What is the difference between the Chronology and the Narrative?

-The Chronology can list the dates and events.
+Although they are listed together in the OPNAV, it is important to understand that both a Chronology and Narrative are required for the COR.
+The Chronology lists the dates and events.
 The Narrative expands on the events listed in the Chronology.

 Do we need to submit an acronym list with our COR?